fastruby/audit/README.md

 Audit is a microsite created by OmbuLabs.
 It allows users to check for vulnerabilities on their Gemfiles in an efficient and secure manner.

+## Requirements

+You will need `nvm` installed and node version 12.13.0 or higher.

+To install nvm:

+    brew install nvm

+To install the right version of Node:

+    nvm install 12.13

 ## Setup

     git clone git@github.com:ombulabs/audit.git